Golden Hammer Award

 • Work completed within the last 5 years.

-To submit a nomination for a Golden Hammer Award, view and print off our nomination form.
-Or send a nomination letter to Historic City of Jefferson, P.O.
+To submit a nomination for a Golden Hammer Award, complete the Nominations Form, and email to email@example.com or mail to Historic City of Jefferson, P.O.
 Box 105056, Jefferson City, MO 65110.
-Golden Hammer Nomination Form
+Include “before” and “after” photos, if available.

 Please see previous winners below!